Western Pacific Railroad Museum: Currently owned

+Formerly owned, surplus

 Operating a locomotive

 One aspect of the Western Pacific Railroad Museum is its nationally known Run A Locomotive (RAL) program.
 Except for winter and certain weekends when special events are in progress, the museum provides visitors a chance to be an engineer for an hour.
 Participants are given on-the-ground instruction, then they get to operate a real locomotive of their choice for an hour.
 A qualified engineer joins them in the locomotive for oversight and further instruction.

 Zephyr Project

-The Zephyr Project is a program of the Feather River Rail Society to acquire, preserve and restore cars, locomotives, personal stories and artifacts relating to the California Zephyr passenger train.
-Currently, the Project's collection of equipment includes Western Pacific FP7 locomotive 805-A, dome lounge car "Silver Hostel", dome-coach "Silver Lodge" and dining car "Silver Plate".
+The Zephyr Project is a program of the Feather River Rail Society to acquire, preserve and restore cars, locomotives, personal stories and artifacts relating to the California Zephyr.
+Currently, the Project's collection of equipment includes Western Pacific FP7 no. 805-A, Silver Hostle, a dome lounge car, dome-coach "Silver Lodge" and dining car "Silver Plate".
 In addition, the dome-coach "Silver Rifle" is on long-term loan from the Golden Gate Railroad Museum.